Object Properties

 If the parameter is set to 100% during the animation, the clones will take the position you see when you set Generate Thinking Particles to Matrices Only.

-If you think of the Matrix Thinking Particles functionality as an internal effector that is not a separate object, then this drop-down menu will indicate where the Thinking Particles effector should be placed in the list of effectors (see tab effectors) should be arranged:
+If you think of the Matrix Thinking Particles functionality as an internal effector that is not separated out as a separate object, then this drop-down menu indicates where the Thinking Particles effector should be placed in the list of effectors (see Effectors tab) should be arranged:

 in first place in the effector list.